Tainted\\Coders

 The Asset<T> and AssetServer resources both give us back a Handle<T> when we ask them to load something.

 When all strong handles have been removed then the asset is also removed and unloaded from memory.
-So to keep our assets loaded they must be referenced by at least on Component or Resource.
+So to keep our assets loaded they must be referenced by at least one Component or Resource.

 Extension(s)Handle typeLoader